vatpac-technology/sops/docs/aerodromes/classd/Bankstown.md

 !!! example "Examples"
     - A King Air (Multi-Engine) is ready to depart Runway 29R.
 A Cherokee is departing Runway 29L.
 Runways are not adjacent, and are therefore independent of each other.
     - A Citation (Jet) is ready Runway 11C.
 Both Runways 11L & 11R are adjacent, and a Runway Separation Standard should be applied across ALL three Runways.
 Note: Arriving Aircraft are exempt.
     - A PC12 (Single Engine) is ready Runway 29C.
-There aircraft is a single-engined aircraft and the Runways are treated independently from one another.
+This aircraft is a single-engined aircraft and the Runways are treated independently from one another.
     - A Seminole (Multi-Engine) is cleared a Touch & Go on Runway 11R.
 Any aircraft departing from the adjacent Runway (11C) must have a Runway separation standard applied.

 ### Opposite Bases (Arrivals Only)